Maptime030/Fantasy-map-workshop/Readme.md

 He will come show us his work and tell us all about how to make a fantasy map.
 After that we will work on our own fantasy map, based on a real editors story!

+### Program

+19:00-19:30 Daniels Maps

+19:30-20:00 Interactive Fantasy Maps

+20:00- ...
+Hands on!
+Make your own Fantasy Map!

+Maptime is Hands on!
+So bring your drawing gear and/or laptop to this meetup!!

+### When: Wednesday 25th October
+### Time: 19:00
+### Where: Social Impact Factory, Utrecht

+### Contribute!

+Maptime is all about learning and sharing!
+Do you make your own Fantasy Maps?
+Do you use some cool tools or have great skills that could contribute to this topic?
+Let us know!
+You can send a message to one of our organizers if you have something you think we can add to the program!
+Feel free to bring your work to the Maptime evening!
+We would love to see what you are working on!

 # Interactive Fantasy Maps
 More and more fantasy maps go beyond a static representation on paper as well as online.
 On the internet we can find various interactive fantasy maps, have a look at this map about [Game of Thrones](https://quartermaester.info/) (Spoiler control!) and the [GoT viewer guide](http://viewers-guide.hbo.com/game-of-thrones/season-1/episode-1/map/location/19/eyrie).
 Or the one about [Lord of the Rings](http://lotrproject.com/map/#zoom=3&lat=-1315.5&lon=1500&layers=B) which even has its own reference system for route planning!